TeachersFirst's Man Soars Into Flight - Resources

 This site includes advertising.

 In the ClassroomShare this site with students when researching famous Americans, women, flight, or careers.
-Have students use a mapping tool such as Google Earth (reviewed here) to create an audio (and visual) tour of Amelia Earhart's journeys.
+Enhance learning by having students use a mapping tool such as Google Earth, reviewed here, to create an audio (and visual) tour of Amelia Earhart's journeys.
 Her story could also offer a powerful writing prompt for an essay about people who take on formidable challenges/adventures.
+Substitute a blog tool such as edublog, reviewed here, for paper and pen.

 Grades4 to 12

 In the ClassroomChoose a type of flight to have students study and assign that part of the website as a web search with a question sheet.
-Or have students create their own journey by picking a path and then explain what they learn as they go through the activity in writing.
-Before writing, have students organize their thoughts about what they learn with a tool such as bubbl.us (reviewed here.)
+Or have students create their own journey by picking a learning path using Symbaloo Learning Paths, reviewed here, and then enhance learning by having students explain what they learn as they go through the activity in writing.
+Before writing, have students organize their thoughts about what they learn with a tool such as bubbl.us, reviewed here.

 Grades6 to 10